-Complicating the situation was the fact that Mr. XXXX had a voice that sounded feminine, together with a speech defect, a lisp, which convinced the people around him that he was indeed gay.
-The ridicule of his co-workers hurt him deeply: "I even went to a speech therapist to correct my lisp so that I could better hide my homosexuality.
-I knew I had to protect myself against appearing gay."
+Complicating the situation was the fact that Mr. XXXX had a voice that sounded feminine, together with effeminate mannerisms in the way he walked, moved his hands and carried his body, mannerisms which convinced the people around him that he was indeed gay.